alanho-05/c0323-code-solutions/data-structures-queues/data-structures-queues-quiz-notes.md

   There is also peek() method that returns the front value of the queue without removing it.

 - What must you do to access the value at an arbitrary point in a queue (not just the "front")?
+  To access a value at an arbitrary point in the queue, the front value must be dequeued until we get the point in queue we want.
+  Then enqueue the dequeued values back into the queue.

 ## Notes